November 10, 2017 (Updated: May 16, 2023)

 Content is king in today’s online world, but many companies aren’t keeping up with producing fresh and engaging pieces.
 When you have an online presence, it’s important to make sure the content you’re sharing is appealing to your followers.
 Without engagement, followers often drop off and you end up wasting time sharing stuff that no one is reading.
-Follow these helpful tips to create content that will attract new followers while appealing to the ones you already have.
+Follow these helpful tips to create content that people want to read.

 Before you start typing into a blank document, you’ll need to think about what your readers want to read.
 The pain points are aspects of life that cause people to feel frustrated or discouraged, but they vary depending on what type of goods or services your business offers.

-For example, if your company delivers groceries to customers, the pain points are probably focused around the time it takes to shop at the supermarket, make a list, and find items on the shelves, along with the frustration of having to visit the grocery store at least once a week or so.
+For example, if your company delivers groceries, customer pain points are probably focused on the time it takes to make a list, shop at the supermarket, and find items on the shelves, along with the frustration of having to visit the grocery store at least once a week or so.
 Identifying these pain points will help you determine what your readers want to read, as your content should be helping to alleviate the pain and frustration they experience as well as why they’re not getting the results they want from other options.

 Once you’ve identified the pain point, the next step is providing a solution.
 Too often, content creators come up with helpful content that identifies a problem, but then they end the post without helping readers solve it.
 Come up with tips or an action plan that these readers can use to solve the problem on their end.
 People want to read content that informs, educates, and/or entertains, so make sure your list of helpful tips is informing and educating readers on how to fix an issue they face regularly.